juanmaroni/practice-langs/README.md

     python shelldex.py shellder

+If a Pokémon has a composed name, it must be written separated by a hyphen (for example, "tapu-koko").

 ## Future
 I will keep adding stuff while I have something to learn...
 And while I am having fun doing it.